indrayam/coding-nerd-notes/git/git.md

 - Create pull request
 - Pull down pull request into a local branch
 - Change default branch name from `master` to `main`
+- Delete local branch and remote branch that it is tracking

+## Remote
+- git sync
+- git update
+- git squash

 ## Moving Between Branches
 - Create a new local branch